loader image

 Salvation comes from faith by the grace of God.
 Jesus makes clear that those who truly believe in him follow his commands and live lives of service and love.
 Christ concludes his teaching of the separation of the righteous and the condemned with these words about the unfaithful goats recorded in Matthew 25:46, “These will go away into eternal punishment, but the righteous into eternal life.
 WEB”

-Prayer: “Father God, thank you for grafting believers in Christ into the vine that is your chosen people.
+Prayer: “Father God, thank you for Jesus Christ and the throne of his glory.
 Thank you for making me a part of your great family.
 Because of you, I am not afraid but confident, knowing that I will be with you in eternity.
 Guide me all the days of my life.
 Keep me in your will.
-In Jesus name – Amen”
+In Jesus’ name – Amen”

 Yesterday’s Devotional: That Which Is to Come